shellieD/Blast-Off/README.md

 The site's strategy us based on satisfying the below user stories:

-* As a user, when I load the website, I want the purpose of the game to be apparent.
+As a user, when I load the website:-

+* I want the purpose of the game to be apparent.
-* As a user, when I load the website, I want the the game to be easy to navigate.
+* I want the game to be easy to navigate.
-*
+* I want the game to be aesthetically pleasing and styled relevant to the nature of the game.
+* I want to be able to control the sound, which I would like to be muted by default.
+* I would like to be able to select the difficulty level of the game.

+As a user, when I play the game:-

+* I want each screen present to me to have consistent styling to the landing page.
+* I want the controls to be easy to use and intuitive.
+* I want to be able to keep score of the games I win and lose.
+* I want to be able to reset the game.
+* I want the game to be challenging
+* I want the game to have an element of fun

 ### Initial Concept